cryostatio/cryostatio.github.io/guides/_subsections/re-upload-a-recording-to-archives.md

 After downloading an `Archived Recording` from **Cryostat**, it can be re-uploaded into **Cryostat's** archives later.
-This is useful if, for example, your **Cryostat** instance has been scaled down or undeployed for some time and the attached storage lost, and you then want to use **Cryostat's** analysis tools with a previously retrieved <code>Recording</code> in a new **Cryostat** instance.
+This is useful if, for example, your **Cryostat** instance has been scaled down or undeployed for some time and the attached storage is lost, and you then want to use **Cryostat's** analysis tools with a previously retrieved <code>Recording</code> in a new **Cryostat** instance.

 <ol>